ELVIS-Project/Dodecachordon-Data-Set/README.md

 # Dodecachordon Data Set
-Collection of symbolic music files (.mei, .xml) and .pdf documents from Glarean's _Dodecachordon_.
+Collection of symbolic music files (.xml - MusicXML), and corresponding .pdf documents from Glarean's _Dodecachordon_.
 The files are organized according to books 1-3, and whether they are:
 - Music Theory Examples
 - Music Literature Examples
+  - full pieces
+    - a mass movement is a full piece
+    - m.
+1 - final cadence
 - Music Literature Example Excerpts
+  - few measures of a piece
+    - e.g.: mm.
+4-8
+When uploading a file make sure to always upload a file pair (.pdf + .xml):
+- De_profundis.xml
+- De_profundis.pdf